2DegreesInvesting/ds.terminal/04_permission-denied/README.md

 echo $PATH
 ```

-Write a shell script-file (similar to an .R script)
+Write a script-file to run with `bash`.

 ```bash
 bash --help | head